Khoeckman/StorageManager/README.md

 - **itemName**: `string` — key under which the data is stored.
 - **options** _(optional)_:
-  - `defaultValue` — default value if none exists.
+  - `defaultValue` — default value to be stored if none exists.
-  - `encodeFn` — function to encode values before saving.
+  - `encodeFn` — function to encode values before writing to the `Storage`.
-  - `decodeFn` — function to decode values when reading.
+  - `decodeFn` — function to decode values when reading from the `Storage`.
   - `storage` — a `Storage` instance (e.g., `localStorage` or `sessionStorage`).

 ### `value`